New Zealand’s land records are held in three forms – the original paper records, on microfilm, and as digital files:

 Abstract/lodgement form

-Chronological inventory of documents lodged against a particular title.
-Historically, the method of recording lodgement varied across land registration districts – see also Journal.
-SAMPLE
+List of documents lodged against a particular title.
+Historically, land registration districts recorded lodgement in different ways.
+See also ‘Journal’.

-The evidence of grants of Crown land to individuals, which date as far back as 1840.
-Crown grants are now held at Archives.
-SAMPLE
+Records of grants of Crown land to individuals, dating back to 1840.
+Crown grants are now held at Archives New Zealand.

 Crown records

-These are records that relate to the purchase or disposal of land by the Crown, other than the core title and survey records.
-See our Crown Property section.
+Records of the purchase or disposal of land by the Crown, excluding the core title and survey records.

 Deeds

-This was how most property ownership was recorded in New Zealand before the land titles system.
-The significant record is the notation in a Deeds Register – see ‘Registers & indexes’ below; also ‘Plans (deeds plans)’.
-All deed registers and indexes are now held at Archives.
-SAMPLE
+Deeds were used to record most property ownership in New Zealand before the land titles system.
+The significant record showing property ownership is the notation in a deeds register.
+See also ‘Registers and indexes’ and ‘Plans (deeds plans)’.
+All deed registers and indexes are now held at Archives New Zealand.

-As for more recent land records, the historic records also include ‘instruments’ – the legal documents dealing with sale and ownership of land that are registered on the title.
-The most common types are transfers, mortgages, discharged mortgages, easements, covenants, leases, restrictions, caveats and transmissions).
+More recent land records include ‘instruments’, the legal documents dealing with sale and ownership of land that are registered on the title.
+The most common instruments are transfers, mortgages, discharges of mortgage, easements, covenants, leases, caveats and transmissions.

 Journal

-Registers were used to record information such as the receipt of a document or plan – usually in chronological order.
-Their use varied between land districts.
-Types used include block registers (or cadastral record maps), field book registers, Parish registers, plan registers, reserves registers, section registers, and survey district registers.
+Registers were used to record information such as the receipt of a document or plan.
+Different land districts used a range of registers, such as block registers (or cadastral record maps), field book registers, parish registers, plan registers, reserves registers, section registers, and survey district registers.

-Indexes provide cross-references to the registers and to a wide range of other records.
-They can be in text or map form, and be paper-based or electronic.
-They include LINZ’s primary index Landonline, which replaced the Land Titles System (LTS) and the Survey Data Index (SDI).
-Other index types include the deeds indexes, section indexes, tenure indexes, statutory action index, index to places and streets, and even each title (as they contain abstract or document numbers.
+Indexes provide cross-references between registers and other records.
+They can be in text or map form, and either paper-based or electronic.
+Toitū Te Whenua’s primary index is Landonline, which replaced the Land Titles System and the Survey Data Index.
+Other index types include deeds indexes, section indexes, tenure indexes, statutory action index, index to places and streets, and each title (which themselves contain abstract or document numbers).

 Warrants